lunarphp/lunar/docs/src/getcandy/products.md

 #### With Customer Groups

-If you don't pass in a customer group, GetCandy will use the default, including any pricing that isn't specific to a customer group.
+If you don't pass in a customer group, Lunar will use the default, including any pricing that isn't specific to a customer group.

 ```php
 $pricing = \Lunar\Facades\Pricing::customerGroups($groups)->for($variant)->get();